 Currently led by department head, Linda Richards, PhD, previous heads of the department have included:

-- Azad Bonni, PhD, elected to the National Academy of Medicine
+- Azad Bonni, MD, PhD, elected to the National Academy of Medicine

 - Gerald D. Fischbach, MD, who later became director of the National Institute of Neurological Disorders and Stroke